majodev/cryptocat/src/node-webkit/README.md

 1. ~~Perform platform builds into `/release` via automated grunt task~~ *done*.
 2. ~~Desktop apps can check if they are running the most up-to-date version of Cryptocat~~ *done*.
 3. ~~Desktop apps fetch a github-hosted `package.json` file in a [node-webkit-updater](https://github.com/edjafarov/node-webkit-updater)s' compatible manifest format, download the newer version and execute a self-update procedure~~ *done*.
+  - Problems with finally restarting after updating in Windows (untested [fix](https://github.com/edjafarov/node-webkit-updater/issues/48) might be the solution to this)
 4. Update app on all platforms **securely**
   - Manifest (`package.json`) must be hosted on a SSL enabled server.
   - Force downloading new versions only from trusted SLL connections.